jmwalls/presidential/README.md

 ```

 Note that to create OpenAI embeddings, the `OPENAI_API_KEY` must be set as an
 environment variable.
-To generate OpenAI ada-002 embeddings for this dataset ran
+To generate OpenAI ada-002 and 3-small embeddings for this
-$0.22.
+dataset (~24k paragraph queries) ran $0.22 and $0.04, respectively.